Home World History Medieval Times for Teachers Medieval Europe for Kids

 2. Confirmation

 5. Communion.
-This was the most important sacrament.
-Each mass, those who had confessed all their sins and had not yet committed new ones could participate in communion.
+This was the most important of the sacraments.
+Each mass, Those who had confessed all sins and had not yet committed new sins could participate in communion.
 During mass, people taking communion would receive a blessed wheat wafer and a sip from a specially blessed cup of wine.
-If you had not done ample penance in the eyes of the church, you could not participate in communion.
-If you did not participate in communion frequently, you could not go to heaven.

 6. Taking Care of the Sick

 7. Holy Orders.
 You could take holy orders at any time.
-A woman might have been married several times, yet she could still become a nun, provided she could find a convent to accept her.
-Once accepted into a monastery (monks) or a convent (nuns), you could not return to your former life.
-Not everyone took holy orders.
-But that was allowed as long as you balanced this by acts of penance.
+A woman might have been married several times, yet still could become a nun, provided she could find a convent who would accept her.
+Once someone became a monk or a nun, they could not return to their former life.